mer-team/wave2image/README.md

 ## wave2image

 This microservice is responsible for generating waveform images based on the downloaded audio files.<br>
-The video ID is provided by the RabbitMQ in the `musicFeatures` queue list.
+The video ID is provided by the RabbitMQ in the `soundWaves` queue list.

 ### Docker Params
 | Arg | Default | Description |